Murder of Craig Sorger: Murder

-According to Eakin's later testimony, the three boys went to Oasis Park, a nearby park.
-After playing for a while, Savoie asked Sorger to feel the ground in order to see if it was wet.
+After that, Eakin, Savoie and Sorger went to nearby Oasis Park.
+After playing for a while, Savoie asked Sorger to feel the ground to see if it was wet.
 He instructed Sorger to touch the ground and count to ten.
 While Sorger was on his knees, Savoie dropped a rock on his neck.
 Savoie then began to repeatedly stab Sorger in his head, neck, chest and torso with a knife.
-Eakin testified that he beat Sorger in his head and legs using a tree branch.
-With Sorger laying motionless on the ground, the two boys went to Savoie's home.
+According to Eakin's later testimony, Sorger cried out "why are you doing this to me?" and said that he was dying.
+Eakin testified that he tried to stop Savoie, but he pushed him.
+Eakin later hit Sorger with a tree branch in the head and legs after initially trying to attack Savoie with it until it broke.
+With Sorger lying motionless on the ground, Savoie threw his bloody T-shirt and knife at the river and him and Eakin went to Savoie's home.